Azure/LabServices/TemplateManagement/PowerShell/ActiveDirectoryJoinV2/readme.md

 ### Prerequisites
 - **Lab creation**: The lab must be created with the **Create a template virtual machine** option enabled.
 If you are planning students to AAD join their lab VMs, you should also enable the **Use same password for all virtual machines** option.
 - **Template VM setup**: You should install all other software/customizations *before* you set up the scripts to rename.
 Also, we *don't* recommend exporting the template VM image with the scripts set up because they may cause ill-side effects (e.g., script inadvertently run on startup, errorneous values saved in the SecretStore, etc.)
 - **Windows versions**: The template and student VMs should use a Windows 10/11 image.
+This has not been tested on Windows server versions.

 The steps in this sample typically need to be performed by an **IT admin** or **educator** who has:
 - Permission to [create labs](https://learn.microsoft.com/azure/lab-services/concept-lab-services-role-based-access-control#lab-creator-role) (at a minimum) in Azure Lab Services.
 - Proficiency with scripting, such as PowerShell.

 ### Information you'll need
 - Lab name prefix.
 The VMs need unique names and the prefix will help identify the lab that the VMs belong to when viewing device entries in AD/AAD.
+The prefix should be only alphanumeric characters, no special characters.
 - A SecretStore password.
 This should be the password of a secondary local admin account that you add to the template VM, that is used to store values in the SecretStore.
 You _shouldn't_ use the default local admin account because students that AAD join their lab VMs will need to use this account the first time they log into their lab VM.
 Likewise, you may want students that use AAD register to also use the default local admin account.
 For more info see the [Increasing security](#increasing-security) section.

 ### Template VM details